ryan-roemer/thorax-docs/src/content/api.md

 ## Thorax.Model

-Enhances `Backbone.Model` with the concept of wether or not the model is populated and wether or not it should be automatically fetched.
+Enhances `Backbone.Model` with the concept of whether or not the model is populated and whether or not it should be automatically fetched.
 Note that when passing a model to `view.setModel` it must be an instance of `Thorax.Model` and not `Backbone.Model`.

 ### isEmpty *model.isEmpty()*